For National Tell a Fairy Tale Day. Enjoy!

 Once upon a time, there was a hedgehog who thought he was a fairy.

-It didn’t really bother him that he lacked wings (somebody had to balance out all that gauzy softness), or that he couldn’t produce light and sparkles on demand (those were overrated skills, and it was much more interesting to be able to sniff out beetles three inches under the soil).
+It didn’t really bother him that he lacked wings, or that he couldn’t produce light and sparkles on demand.
+Somebody had to balance out all that gauzy softness, and sparkles were overrated.
 He knew he was a fairy, and that was that.

-He led a simple life, burrowing with diligent cheer at the base of the Blue Fairy Tree.
-Occasionally, he found dropped shoes or forgotten jewelry (made from dew-drops and crystallized) which he hid in his burrow in case their owners came looking for them.
+He led a simple life, burrowing with diligent cheer at the base of the Blue Fairy Tree and sniffing out beetles under the soil.
+Occasionally, he found dropped shoes or forgotten jewelry made from crystallized dew-drops, which he hid in his burrow in case their owners came looking for them.
 At night, he’d sit up and comfort himself with the playful music and dancing lights of the fairy-fete glimmering in the branches.
-He couldn’t quite see what was going on, but as a fairy and member of the forest, he still felt like he was part of the dance.
+He couldn’t quite see what was going on, but as a fairy and member of the forest, he still felt like part of the dance.

 Of course, none of this meant he wasn’t lonely.

 He didn’t see it at first.
-Caught in the breeze, it wafted back and forth as if trying to get his attention, and glimmered with a delicate purple so diaphanous that he had to wonder if he imagined it.
-But it was real; fluttering and finely woven, the dream-cloth floated down to land right in front of his questing little nose.
+Caught in the breeze, it wafted back and forth until it caught his attention, glimmering with a delicate, diaphanous purple so perfect he barely thought it was real.
+But it was real; fluttering and finely woven, the dream-cloth landed right in front of his questing little nose.

-He knew he was beautiful just like he knew he was a fairy: he could feel it in the way this shimmery, sparkly textile tickled the tops of his curving toes, in the way it tented in front of his face with every breath, in the way it shimmered in the light like special puddle-rainbows by the road.
-He couldn’t help the next thing he did: without thinking, the hedgehog hopped into the air.
+He knew he was beautiful just like he knew he was a fairy: he could feel it in the shimmery, sparkly textile tickling the tops of his curving toes, in the way it tented in front of his face with every breath, in the way it shimmered in the light like special puddle-rainbows by the road.
+He couldn’t help the next thing he did: without thinking, he hopped into the air.

 He decided at once not to come down again.

-Flying up through the Blue Fairy Tree only made sense for one as beautiful as he, and the dream-cloth seemed to agree because it started to sing in a tiny, whispery voice something or other about the blooms in June and raining on the moon.
+Flying up the Blue Fairy Tree only made sense for one as beautiful as he, and the dream-cloth seemed to agree because it started to sing in a tiny, whispery voice about the blooms in June and raining on the moon.
 Or something.
-The hedgehog wasn’t really paying attention.
+He wasn’t paying attention because he’d discovered a problem:

-Everything looked so strange!
-His nest practically disappeared against the foot of the Blue Fairy Tree, and the branches and leaves with fairy-houses on them suddenly looked large enough to get lost in.
-Purple cloth fluttering, the hedgehog swooped over boughs, his little nose wriggling and his huffing-puffing growing louder with his nervousness.
+Everything looked strange.
+His nest disappeared against the foot of the Blue Fairy Tree, and the branches and leaves with fairy-houses on them suddenly looked frighteningly large.
+Purple cloth fluttering, he swooped through boughs, his little nose wriggling and his huffing-puffing growing louder with his nervousness.

-There were fairies up here.
-He’d never met them before, not in so many words.
-Would they like him?
+Worse yet, there were fairies up here.
+He’d never met any before, not in so many words, and suddenly wondered—would they like him?
 What would they think of him?
 Did they know he had their shoes?
-He squeaked once, high-pitched and frightened, and zipped past their tiny poppymallow tables and right beneath the dangling, jingling chimes that hung from higher branches to mimic stars in the day.
+He squeaked once, high-pitched and frightened, and zipped past their tiny poppy mallow tables and right into the dangling, jingling chimes that hung from higher branches to mimic stars.

-Somehow, one of the chimes caught on the edge of the purple cloth, and suddenly, the hedgehog became a traveling orchestra.
+Somehow, one of the chimes caught on his toe, and suddenly, he became a traveling orchestra.

 Jingle-tingle went the chimes as he loop-de-looped, trying to unseat them without losing his cloth.

-The wig knocked over a goldfish bowl, delivering the tiny glowing sprites inside to chaotic freedom; the bowl (why had it stuck to the wig, why?) hit somebody on the back of the head, who fell over, who knocked over a table, and sent the jello mold in the center into the air.
+The wig knocked over a goldfish bowl, delivering the tiny glowing sprites inside to chaotic freedom; the bowl (why had it stuck to the wig, why?) hit somebody on the back of the head, who fell over, who toppled a table and sent the jello mold in its center into the air.

 It splatted the face of the head chef fairy, who’d come out of the Blue Fairy Tree to see what in the world was going on.
 He shouted; the platter of singing cakes he carried went flipping over the side, and the sad little songs of falling yeast-and-honey pastries piped and toodled all the way down like musical rain.

 The hedgehog had had enough, and fled back over the branch to hide in his hole.
-Shouts and laughter and I demand an answer followed him down, but he couldn’t give them an answer (not all fairies could talk, okay?), and he swooped right into his burrow, dream-cloth, wig, chimes, and all, where he curled up in a ball to hide.
+Shouts and laughter and I demand an answer followed him down, but he couldn’t give them an answer (not all fairies could talk, okay?), and he swooped back down the Blue Fairy Tree, past all the branches, and back into his burrow.
+Then, with dream-cloth, wig, chimes, and all, he curled up in a poky, spiny ball to hide.

-The wig smelled really good, what with all the food it’d flown through.
+The wig smelled really good.
 Sadly, it did not prove to be edible.

-The hedgehog barely understood what they were saying (not all fairies were so talkative; just look at him), but they were very nice, and petted his cheeks, and finally took back their shoes.
-At last.
+He didn’t really understood what they were saying—not all fairies talked; just look at him—but they were very nice, and petted his cheeks, and finally took back their shoes.
+That was good.
 He’d been running out of room to keep them.

 “This is sweet.
-Like… totally underground,” said one, his blue lips pursed in a thoughtful sort of way that made his labrets sparkle.
+Like… totally underground,” said one fairy, the labrets in his blue lips sparkling.

-“Club Hedgie?” suggested one with bright orange hair spikes.
+“Club Hedgie?” suggested another with bright orange hair spikes.

 Blue-lips nodded.
 “Club Hedgie.”